Theory of Change

 Each year, DJJ will develop measurable goals that deepen our capacity to realize our Theory of Change and track our progress.
 At least every 3 years, the Board of Trustees will formally revisit the Theory of Change to assess progress, evolve the document as needed, and vote to re-approve.
 Non-substantive edits to make language more precise may occur in the interim.

-Core Activities & Strategy Logic
+Core Activities & Strategic Logic

 Click here to view visual on Canva for better zoom/readability